VectorInstitute/usa-npn-mcp-server/README.md

 ### Prerequisites

 `uv` will manage the virtual environment and dependencies for you.

+#

-If you don't have `uv`, follow the instructions to install `uv` for your operating system:
+Install `uv` for your operating system:

 <details>
 <summary>macOS and Linux</summary>